BartGijsbers/CN105Gateway/README.md

   * Pull all known information for the HP (Heat Pump) in a loop (about one's a minute)
   * Publish all know information using MQTT.
 Topic: cn105gw/tele
   * The information is JSON encoded  payload: {"Zone 1 Flow Temp Setpoint":"32"})
-  * Provide a logging output by telnet (telnet to the gateway on port 22)
+  * Provide a logging output by telnet

-* Provide a control screen to do the following: (telnet to the gateway on port 23(default port))
-  * Start/Stop colection/sending of information
-  * Create a test packet to send to the HP
-  * Send a test packet

 * Provide a webinterface for status of the gateway
   * You can set OTA enable/disble
   * Reboot the gateway